daipe-ai/platform-docs/docs/feature-store/time-windows.md

 ### Option 2: Customizable style

 For some complicated features it might be necessary to use the customizable style.
-Functions like `get_windowed_column_list` and `apply_windowed` are provided to simplify some frequently used tasks.
+Functions like `get_windowed_column_list` and `apply_per_window` are provided to simplify some frequently used tasks.

 If it's necessary to add more non-time-windowed columns into the aggregation, it is possible to get the list using `get_windowed_column_list` and customize it.

-For any other operations there is always the `apply_windowed` function which takes as argument a function of two arguments (DataFrame and time_window) and returns a modified DataFrame.
+For any other operations there is always the `apply_per_window` function which takes as argument a function of two arguments (DataFrame and time_window) and returns a modified DataFrame.

 ```python